 When you run on uneven and unpredictable terrain for miles and miles, your shoes must protect your feet and help you fly.
 The best trail running shoes should provide some degree of protection for the toes, even if this is just an extension of the outsole that curves around the front of the toes.
 Some shoes take this a step further with additional layers of durable material.

 In addition to toe protection, most trail running shoes have rock plates inserted between the midsole and the sole.
 These vary from shoe to shoe and the level of protection you choose depends on how much you want to “feel” the trail while running.
-Sensitive soles are on good on technical trails.
+Sensitive soles are good on technical trials.
 But repeatedly jumping over sharp rocks and roots without much protection through the sole can also be a negative!

 Heel to Toe Drop